Blue5alamander/planet/tooling/linux-builder/README.md

 The container itself is big, the clang sources are huge and the compilation will take a long time and produce another fairly large container -- this is not to be undertaken by anybody with a slow machine or slow Internet connection.

 Once you have the container it can be used to create your distribution files for the game code.

+## Vulkan

+Download the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and extract it into a new `vulkan` directory.
+The script expects `container/vulkan/x86_64` to contain the downloaded binaries.